feltus/BDSS/README.md

 transferring data over wireless networks, etc.

 BDSS aims to alleviate this problem by shifting the burden of learning about alternative file mirrors, transfer clients, tuning parameters, etc. from the end user researcher to a group of "data curators".
-It consists of two parts:
+It consists of three parts:

 1. Metadata repository
    * Central database managed by data curators